 MAH MBA CET Analysis 2026 Day 1 Slot 2

-The second slot followed a speed-based pattern, where quick decision-making was important.
-The overall level of difficulty was easy to moderate, but the paper remained lengthy.
+The second slot followed a speed based pattern, where quick decision making mattered a lot, and yeah you had to stay sharp.
+The overall level of difficulty was easy to moderate, but at the same time the paper stayed lengthy, so that part felt a tiring.

-Most questions were direct and concept-based, with minimal complexity.
-There were no major surprises, and the structure aligned well with recent mock trends.
-Candidates who focused on selecting the right questions were able to attempt more with better accuracy.
+Most questions were straight forward and concept based, with barely any real complexity.
+There were no big surprises, and the structure matched well with the recent mock trends.
+Candidates who concentrated on choosing the correct questions were able to attempt more, with better accuracy too.

-The exam leaned more towards accuracy and strategy rather than just speed.
-Reading Comprehension passages and LR singlet questions added to the time pressure, making the paper feel longer than its actual difficulty level.
+The exam leaned more towards accuracy and a sort of strategy rather than just pure speed.
+The Reading Comprehension passages, plus LR singlet questions, added this extra time pressure, so the paper felt longer then it actually was , even when the difficulty level was not that extreme.

 VARC (Verbal Ability and Reading Comprehension)